gracelang/language/languageSpec/spec.md

 Grace defines a hierarchy of _kinds_ of exception; each kind of exception corresponds to a different kind of exceptional situation.
 All exceptions have the same _type_, that is, they understand the same set of requests.
-A hierarchy of exception kinds is used to classify exceptions.
+A hierarchy of *exception kinds* is used to classify exceptions.

     type ExceptionKind = Pattern & {
-        parent -> ExceptionKind
+        parent → ExceptionKind
         // answers the ExceptionKind that is the parent of this exception in the
         // hierarchy.
 The parent of Exception is defined to be Exception.
 The parent
         // of any other ExceptionKind is the object that was refined to create it.

-        refine (name:String) -> ExceptionKind
+        refine (name:String) → ExceptionKind
         // answers a new ExceptionKind object, which is a refinement of self.

-        name -> String
+        name → String
         // answers the name given when this ExceptionKind object was created.

         raise (message:String)